 Interactive Knowledge Stack (IKS) is an open source project focused on building an open and flexible technology platform for semantically enhanced Content Management Systems (CMS).
 Recently, the project held a workshop in Paris, myCMS and the Web of Data, where some IKS tools were presented and where users of the IKS framework demonstrated how they used the semantic enhancements of the project in their CMS.
 According to the organizers, the event attracted 90 participants.

+All of the code for the various IKS projects are provided under a permissive open source license, either BSD, Apache, or MIT.
 This is expressly done to pave the way for commercial use of IKS.
 Two of the software components of the IKS stack that are already in good shape are Apache Stanbol (a Java-based software stack to provide semantic services) and VIE (Vienna IKS Editables, a solution to make RDFa encoded semantics browser-editable).

-make a lot of promises, but all of these solutions are moving slowly.
+In his keynote speech "From Semantic Platforms to Semantic Applications", Stéphane Croisier emphasized some problems of the current semantic technology solutions.
+There is a lot of development happening, with Linked Data, natural language processing, entity extraction, ontologies, and reasoners, that make a lot of promises, but all of these solutions are moving slowly.
 Croisier has investigated some of them in a so-called "one-week reality check", and he didn't like what he saw:

 But the problems are not limited to the technical level.
 According to Croisier, the next key challenge is improved user experience: